Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 ### 2. Typo-Squatting Package

 Cursor suggests `jsonwebtoken-fast`, a package that mimics the trusted `jsonwebtoken` but has none of its history, transparency, or accountability.
-It lacks a legitimate repository, has no identifiable maintainer, and its source code is obfuscated—hallmarks of a malicious or typo-squatted package.
+It lacks a legitimate repository, has no identifiable maintainer, and its source code is obfuscated - hallmarks of a malicious or typo-squatted package.

 **Root Cause**: AI has no vetting layer for dependency safety.
 **Mitigation**: Never install directly from a prompt.
 Vet it like you'd vet code from a stranger.